AmmuJose/starwars-game/README.md

-#Gme using JQuery, HTML5 and Bootstrap CSS
+#Game using JQuery, HTML5 and Bootstrap CSS